Gassandrid/crdg.xyz/content/Features/Blimp.md

 ---
 ## Overview

 When inside of the **Blimp**, you will be prompted by the owner, **Filbubar**.
-He’s an anthropomorphic bear wearing sunglasses and owns the store.
 Along with him are three stands with a randomly selected decoration to buy honey with, the prices of them chosen by luck.
 After night ends, **Filbubar** will drive the blimp back off into the sky and restock once it comes back again, repeating a cycle.

 > ![[Pasted image 20250822011511.png|600]]
 >